 So, what can you do if the doctor has diagnosed this as an uncomplicated E-Coli UTI, but the prescribed antibiotic did not work?

+You have more options other then just taking antibiotics for utis.
 A natural supplement known as D-Mannose is now widely recognized by doctors as an effective alternative to antibiotics.
 According to the National Institutes of Health (NIH) website: A clinical trial among 308 women which compared D-Mannose to the antibiotic Nitrofurantoin for effectiveness showed that D-Mannose had the lowest percentage of recurrence and significantly lower risk of side effects compared to the antibiotic.

 Sold under the brand name Goodbye UTI, this 100% pure D-Mannose powder provides fast relief for an active E-Coli UTI and, if taken daily, will protect the urinary tract against recurring infections.
 Formulated under the strict supervision of a Doctor of Pharmacy in GA, UTI sufferers can trust the quality and safety of this product.